sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Use Case: UC01 - Adding a Transaction**

 **MSS:**
-1. User enters the command to add a transaction with the correct format.
+1. User enters the command to add a transaction.
 2. User submits the request.
 3. UniCa$h adds the transaction to the transactions list and displays success message.